AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Introduction

-In this work, we present a variational information maximization method that enables joint optimization of acquisition and reconstruction of MRI scans in a end-to-end data-driven manner.
+In this work, we present a variational information maximization method that enables joint optimization of acquisition and reconstruction of MRI scans in an end-to-end, data-driven manner.
 Our method enables learning an undersampling pattern tuned specifically to the reconstruction network, and vice versa, to obtain improved reconstruction performance.
 We consider the optimization of phase encoding coordinates in 2D k-space, which corresponds to the 3D imaging scenario with a fully sampled readout axis.
 We represent the acquisition (encoder) model with the non-uniform Fast Fourier Transform (nuFFT) operator \cite{beatty2005rapid,greengard2004accelerating} that is parameterized by the sampling locations in k-space.
 This allows interpolation of non-Cartesian coordinates and enables continuous optimization of the sampling pattern.
 On the reconstruction (decoder) side, we use an unrolled reconstruction network which mimics the proximal gradient based solutions to compressed sensing problems.
 We then analyze the learned sampling patterns with respect to changes in acceleration factor, measurement noise, dataset and coil sensitivities.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel and versatile framework based on variational information maximization that facilitates joint optimization of MRI data sampling and reconstruction. \item We demonstrate that our data-driven sampling optimization method shows $4.4$dB, $2.0$dB, $0.75$dB, $0.7$dB PSNR improvement over reconstruction with Poisson Disc masks for $R=5,10,15,25$, respectively. \item We conduct empirical analysis to investigate how the learned sampling patterns depend on various factors, including acceleration factor, measurement noise, dataset, and coil sensitivities. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel and versatile framework based on variational information maximization that facilitates joint optimization of MRI data sampling and reconstruction. \item We demonstrate that our data-driven sampling optimization method shows $4.4$dB, $2.0$dB, $0.75$dB, $0.7$dB PSNR improvement over reconstruction with Poisson Disc masks for $R=5,10,15,25$, respectively. \item We implement our optimized sampling patterns with a 3D fast spin echo (FSE) sequence and illustrate the improved image quality and sharpness on prospectively accelerated acquisitions. \item We conduct empirical analysis to investigate how the learned sampling patterns depend on various factors, including acceleration factor, measurement noise, dataset, and coil sensitivities. \end{itemize}